aktos-io/dcs-tools/readme.md

 	# if you want to make it self-update on next run, remove the flag file:
 	rm project-directory/project-tools/no-need-to-update-flag

+	# if you want to run a remote command, simply pass via ARGS= parameter
+	make ssh ARGS='uname -a'

+	# to create a Local port forward:
+	make ssh ARGS='-L 1234:localhost:5678'

 # Advanced Tips

 If you keep your directory layout like: